william-bratches/stock-stalker/README.md

 # Ideas
-* start by getting the reporter working
+* twilio and mongo integration? // TODO
-* twilio and mongo integration?
+* figure out server startup, continuous monitoring scheme

 * then think about "diffing engine" for intelligent trades/portfolio matching
 * is there a free stock trading api?
 * use dependency injection in trade DSL for different platforms - could this be a platform for others to use?